awslabs/aws-solutions-constructs/source/use_cases/aws-serverless-image-handler/README.md

 function, and necessary permissions/logic to provision a functional image handler API for serving image content from one or more Amazon S3 buckets within the deployment account.

-> *Note:* This use case demonstrates how you can use multiple AWS CDK constructs and AWS Solutions Constructs together to create a modular, reusable solution.
-You can use this solution as either a standalone, functional example, or as part of a larger solution, as demonstrated here with importing the `ServerlessImageHandler` module.
+> **Note:** This use case is designed to serve as a reference for creating and using use case constructs.
+This construct can be used with other AWS Solutions Constructs and AWS CDK construct to create a larger solution.
+Once your solution is ready, you will need the AWS CDK Toolkit (or CLI) to build and deploy it from your local environment.
+For information on the toolkit and how to install and configure it, please see the [guide](https://docs.aws.amazon.com/cdk/latest/guide/cli.html).

+> **Note:** To ensure proper functionality, the AWS Solutions Constructs packages and AWS CDK packages in your project must be the same version.

 Here is a minimal deployable pattern definition in Typescript: